Prince Albert proved me right

 I was touched deeply by my experience at Rotary.

-Christy Owens, Carroll County Animal Shelter director, is doing some great things in such a short time.
-As she spoke of the numbers of pets that her organization takes in on a monthly basis
+Christy Owens, Carroll County Animal Shelter director, is doing some great things in a short time.
+As she spoke of the numbers of animals that her organization takes in on a monthly basis

-She monikered herself as the “cat whisperer” beginning several years ago as a volunteer.
+She started calling herself the “cat whisperer” several years ago as a volunteer.
 She quickly climbed the ladder from volunteer, to part-time employee, to full-time employee to director.

 Her mission on Tuesday was to help us understand what life is like at her organization.
-She said she takes in an estimate of 4,000 animals per year.
+She said she takes in about 4,000 animals each year.

 There were two words about how animals find their way to Owens and her organization: Owner surrender.